msemenistyi/capo/README.md

 ```shell
 	capo
 ```
-Still arguments in cli will have higher priority than ones in cpao.opts file.
+Still arguments in cli will have higher priority than ones in capo.opts file.

 ###Programmatic API